Community Public Health (AA)

 3. If the dates above fall on Friday or the weekend, the deadline date would be the following Monday

-The Nursing Division is inviting you to a scheduled Zoom Nursing Information Session.
+The Nursing Division is inviting you to a scheduled Zoom Nursing Information Session for our Traditional RN-AAS track or our LPN to RN Bridge track.
 Students who attend a ZOOM session will have an opportunity to request an application be emailed to them after the session.

 Paramedicine (AAS)